aasthaajha9/dsa-imp-point/README.md

 # dsa-doubts to ask
-Sure!
-Here are ten challenging C++ questions that can help you test and improve your understanding of the language, particularly focusing on data structures and algorithms:

 1. **Implement a Trie (Prefix Tree)**
    - Implement a Trie with insert, search, and startsWith methods.